BrunoBonacci/mulog/README.md

   * *Event logs are useful, but not as important as process flow (therefore preferable to drop events rather than crashing the process)*
-  * Because is cheap to log events, you can freely log plenty.
+  * Because it is cheap to log events, you can freely log plenty.
   * And events are **just data** so can process, enrich, filter, aggregate, visualise the data with your own tools.